uditbhaskar/CovidTracker/README.md

 This project is based on MVVM architecture and has a beautiful UI.

-## Dagger, Architectural Components,  RxJava, Lifecycle-Aware componentes, LiveData, ViewModel, Retrofit, Room & Material Design.
+## Dagger, Architectural Components,  RxJava, Lifecycle-Aware componentes, LiveData, ViewModel, Retrofit, Realm Mongo Database & Material Design.
 .